Grande Tema incident: Aftermath

-The four stowaways, Samuel Jolumi, 27, Ishola Sunday, 28, Toheeb Popoola, 27, and Joberto McGee, 21, originating from Nigeria and Liberia, were tried at the Old Bailey in London from September 2019.
+The four stowaways, Samuel Jolumi, 27, Ishola Sunday, 28, Toheeb Popoola, 27, and Joberto McGee, 21, originating from Nigeria and Liberia, were tried at the Old Bailey in London in September 2019.
 All four were charged with affray and attempting to hijack a vessel.
 In addition, McGee, described as the ringleader, was charged with two counts of making a threat to kill, and Popoola was charged with one count of that offence.
 In mitigation, McGee claimed he had to flee West Africa to avoid being forced to join a gang, while the others cited desperation and impulsivity.
 The presiding judge praised the "fortitude and good sense" of Italian captain Antonio Raggi during the incident.

 In November, all four men were cleared of the hijack charges but found guilty of the remainder.
-The four were sentenced on 3 January 2020, with McGee receiving 32 months' imprisonment, Popoola 31 months and the other two men 16 months.
+The four were sentenced on 3 January 2020, with McGee receiving 32 months' imprisonment, Popoola 31 months, and the other two men 16 months.
 The men faced a Home Office investigation into their immigration status.

+Popoola was released in August 2020, after serving about 20 months in prison.
+He applied for asylum, but the claim was denied in January 2021.
+He appealed the case, but before the result of the appeal was handed down, he committed suicide by hanging in July 2021.